khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

    * Sub-Task:
       Reserve a sub-task from a ToDo list issue.
    * Questions:
-      If you want to interact with the Ivy community to ask for any type of help, discussing and more!
+      If you want to interact with the Aikit community to ask for any type of help, discussing and more!
 #.
 To submit your issue, you will have to complete the requirements in the form and click on the green button :code:`Submit new issue` at the right-bottom of the screen.